A Quick Guide to Winter Boat Storage

 Take Out Sensitive Materials

 There's a lot of stuff that you keep in your boat for added safety and convenience during your boating expeditions.
-But as these components are not part of your vessel, you need to remove and store them separately during the winter months.
+However, as these components are not part of your vessel, you need to remove and store them separately during the winter months.

-Start with such components as fire extinguishers, flares, and life jackets.
-If the boat's interior is fitted with leather, fabric, and other organic materials, you may want to remove them to prevent mold and mildew growth while the boat is in storage.
+Start with such components as fire extinguishers, flares and life jackets.
+If the boat's interior is fitted with leather, fabric and other organic materials, you may want to remove them to prevent mold and mildew growth while the boat is in storage.

 Find a Suitable Place for Storage